What’s one of the best things about having a house that’s built on a flatbed trailer?

 - What hook-ups you’ll require (electric, water, etc.)

-- Any other special features you require (fenced yard, room for a compost pile, etc.)
+- Any other special features you require (fenced yard, shower access, etc.)

 - What you are willing to pay or barter in exchange for a place to park